-- Make a simple card containing emergency contact information that could be useful in an emergency.
+- Make a traveller’s emergency contact card – a simple card containing contact information that could be useful in an emergency.

 - Assess your present system for storing and readily accessing emergency contact information.
-If there’s room for improvement, incorporate the changes you identify.
+If there’s room for improvement, make some changes.

 What’s a traveller’s emergency contact card?